 I will admit that I went through an Ayn Rand phase when I was young.
 Here a repeat of the best thing I ever said on the subject: I like the late 90s idea that devotees of Ayn Rand might prove to be unusually resistant to the false religion of

 This seems like a good opportunity to link to this week's most striking graph.
 The libertarian corner is almost wholly unoccupied by actual voters, but it figures heavily among the intelligensia and the ruling class.
-Omens: Libertarian & Papal People looking for bad omens were no doubt pleased by Jeffrey Rosen's
+Omens: Libertarian & Papal People looking for bad omens were no doubt pleased

 When I turned 18, I registered as a libertarian.
 Then I found out how weird most libertarians are, and I switched back to mainstream American politics.
 Joking aside, a big philosophical difference that I have with libertarianism is the idea that government, as such, is evil.
 This is an idea